 Trump also backed a plan for him to visit Russia during the presidential campaign so he could meet with Russian President Vladimir Putin and start negotiations on the Trump tower project, according to the report.

 Cohen is set to testify before the House Oversight and Reform Committee on February 7.

 On January 10, Cohen said in a statement he agreed to testify publicly and looks forward to having the privilege of giving an opportunity to provide a "full and credible account" of Trumps’ relations with Russia.
 Last month, Cohen was sentenced to 36 months in prison for, among other crimes, lying to Congress in connection with Mueller's probe into allegations of Russian election meddling and collusion with Trump's campaign team.

-Russian officials have said the allegations were invented to excuse the election loss of a presidential candidate, as well as deflect public attention from actual instances of election fraud and corruption.
+Trump has denied any collusion with Russia, saying the investigation is a political witch hunt that has not produced evidence in two years.
+Russian officials have repeatedly denied meddling in the US election, saying the allegations were invented to excuse the election loss of a presidential candidate as well as deflect public attention from actual instances of election fraud and corruption.